dylangentile/Simplang/Spec.md

 	`T1, T2 : S1, S2;`

-with n types and symbols
+with n types and n symbols

-If the elipsis is used it means that all further symbols have the type preceding the elipsis:
+If there are less types than symbols, all of the later symbols will get the last type.
+This is not reccomended usage, execpt for when there is one type.

-	`T1, T2, T3... : S1, S2, S3, S4, S5;`
+	`T1, T2, T3 : S1, S2, S3, S4, S5;`

 For now valid variable symbols include A-Z, a-z, 0-9, and \_.
 I plan on extending this to unicode but for now this is fine.